top of page

 • Do you assess commercial buildings?

 Yes.
 We typically don’t take on large projects.
-Our niche is working with individuals who think the building they are occupying is making them sick.
-This often includes small to medium sized offices.
+Our niche is residential homes and offices or smaller commercial buildings.
 See the above explanation on rentals.
-These same points apply if the space is being leased and/or your boss isn’t on board with the idea of mold inspection and remediation.
+These same points apply if the space is being leased and/or your boss isn’t on board with the idea of mold assessment and remediation.
 Contact us and we’ll see if our services are the right fit for your situation.

 • How soon can you inspect my house?